Paneer Majestic (Spicy Hyderabadi Appetiser)

 process of making paneer majestic in a yogurt based sauce.

-Enjoy spicy and delicious paneer majestic on its own or with Jeera rice.
+Enjoy spicy and delicious paneer majestic on its own or with jeera rice.

 Tips and Tricks